gitHu6-newb/FoldingAtAltitude/README.md

 ```
  (if you're typing these out, after you write 'N' you can hit TAB and it will autocomplete)
  (that command also doesn't output anything, so continue to next command)
+ (also-also, if you opted for P100 instead of T4, you might be better off with this driver us.download.nvidia.com/tesla/450.51.05/NVIDIA-Linux-x86_64-450.51.05.run )

 ```
 sudo ./NVIDIA-Linux-x86_64-410.104.run